 Yes, provided that the requested data or samples are not themselves commercially exploited.
 Usually, the biobanks in P2N will expect an academic partner to be involved in a research project for which their data or samples are being used.

 P2N is a project funded by the German Ministry of Education and Research as part of the National Biobank Initiative.
 Two principal investigators (Wolfgang Lieb, Michael Krawczak) are currently in charge of P2N.
-This funding will cease at the end of 2016.
-By that time, P2N will have been transformed into the P2N core facility as part of the permanent research infrastructure of the Medical Faculty of the Christian-Albrechts-University, Kiel.
-From then on, P2N will be run by personnel nominated and financed by the Kiel Medical Faculty.
+This funding was ceased at the end of 2016.
+Since then, P2N had been transformed into the P2N core facility as part of the permanent research infrastructure of the Medical Faculty of the Christian-Albrechts-University, Kiel.
+P2N is now run by personnel nominated and financed by the Kiel Medical Faculty.

 The biobanks in P2N cover a broad spectrum of diseases.
 For a list of collections currently available for scientific research, click here!